What are the tuition costs?

-For information about different types of funding options visit the website of the Student Financial Planning Office.
-All prospective students should seek funding from external sources such as, scholarships offered by philanthropic or government organizations.
+For information about different types of funding options, please visit the Student Financial Planning Office website.
+Please note that we are unable to offer institutional aid to our students, but we do encourage all prospective students to seek funding from external sources such as, scholarships offered by philanthropic or government organizations.
 Eligibility requirements will vary depending on the sponsor.
 In addition, separate applications will be required by each sponsor.
-To search a list of external scholarship opportunities you may use Columbia University's Find A Fellowship listing online.
+To search a list of external scholarship opportunities you may use Columbia University's Find A Fellowship listing or the Columbia Engineering Fellowship List.
 There are many other search sites available on the Internet.
-We also suggest you consult with faculty, administrators, or mentors, at your current or prior undergraduate school as they may also have knowledge of sources of funding.
+We also suggest that you consult with faculty, administrators, or mentors, at your current or prior undergraduate school as they may also have knowledge of sources of funding.

 There are also a few Interschool Fellowships, with very specific requirements, available for varying amounts to students who qualify.
 To find out if you qualify for an Interschool Fellowship review the information on the Student Financial Services webiste for details.

 Are Columbia University employees eligible for tuition benefits?